sixfeetup/PythonBooster_CSV/slides.md

 # Seek and You Shall Find

-^ If you use the reader to iterate over all the lines of the file you will have exhusted the contents of the file ^ Seek back to 0 to start over without re-opening
+^ If you use the reader to iterate over all the lines of the file you will have exhausted the contents of the file ^ Seek back to 0 to start over without re-opening
 ^ Comes in handy later when you need to Sniff the file, example later